AlpsBTE/Plot-System-DB/README.md

   - `is_pasted`: Indicates whether the plot is pasted into the terra world (1 for true, 0 for false).
   - `mc_version`: Minecraft version associated with the plot.
   - `plot_version`: Version number of the plot.
+  - `plot_type`: Type of plot associated with the plot.
   - `created_by`: UUID of the builder who created the plot.
   - `create_date`: Timestamp when the initial plot schematic was created.